Rites23/project_web3.0/README.md

 Krypt - Web 3.0 Blockchain Application

-Using Web 3.0 methodologies, Solidity and Metamask I built a my first real Web 3.0 Application - from start to finish.
+Using Web 3.0 methodologies, Solidity and Metamask I built my first real Web 3.0 Application - from start to finish.

 I connected a regular React.js application to the blockchain and paired it to my Ethereum wallet using MetaMask.